 For brides, I suggest dressing up a little and telling anyone who works at the airline (from the reservation desk to the flight attendant) that you just got married and are on your honeymoon.
 You never know who can pull a few strings to sprinkle some perks your way.

-Looking put-together can increase your chance of getting upgraded on a flight.
+Looking put together can increase your chance of getting upgraded on a flight.
 So, dress like you’re sitting in First Class.
 I recommend wearing a nice maxi dress, a sweater, and sandals that you might wear to a nice dinner later on your honeymoon.
+Find the best prices here.

 If you’re able to get into an airline lounge, that can be a nice way to grab a few snacks and make sure all your tech is charged up.

 Disinfecting Wipes: This isn’t the most glamorous item, but the last thing you want is to get sick on the way to your honeymoon in Hawaii.
-Protect yourself by wiping down your seat, the window, the arm rests, and the tray table.
+Protect yourself by wiping down your seat, the window, the armrests, and the tray table.
+Find the best prices here.

 Luggage ID Tags: You don’t want to arrive in Hawaii only to discover your luggage didn’t join you.
 That’s why it’s extra important to put luggage tags both outside and inside each suitcase.
 These Hawaiian luggage tags are fun!